-Beyond Dundee City, the primary attractions driving tourism include distilleries, castles, country parks, and golf clubs.
-Visitors are typically motivated to explore these sites due to the activities they offer or their connection to Scottish history and culture.
-As a result, the Proposed Development is not expected to affect the motivations to visit these attractions.
+Beyond Dundee City and Perth, the primary attractions driving tourism include distilleries, castles, country parks, and golf clubs.
+Tourists are typically drawn to explore these attractions due to the activities they offer or their connection to Scottish history and culture.
+Given the distinct nature and geographical spread of these attractions, the Proposed Development is not expected to impact the motivation to visit these sites.